Priestley College became a sixth form in 1979 and has grown in numbers and reputation ever since.

 By 2009 the college had doubled in size thanks to improvements in performance, the introduction of new courses and significant investment in the campus.

-Students now have the choice of 70 A-Level, T-Level and other Vocational options with hundreds of possible combinations available.
+Students now have the choice of over 70 A-Level, T-Level and other Vocational options with hundreds of possible combinations available.

 Principal James Gresty said: “We have made great strides in recent years, but we are not a college that stands still.
 We are constantly looking for ways to improve in order to make the biggest difference to the most number of young people.”